dhermanns/rpi-nightscout/README.md

     SSL_KEY: /var/opt/ssl/server.key
     SSL_CERT: /var/opt/ssl/serverchain.crt
 ```
-I dont needed to add anything to the SSL_CA environment value.
+I don't needed to add anything to the SSL_CA environment value.
 Take care that you change the URL in the uploader to HTTPS.
 Change the URL in all other devices e.g. Watches or Smartphones.

 License
 ---------------